Skip to content

 • npx --yes @agent-analytics/[email protected] upgrade-link --detached prints a human-owned Pro payment handoff when a free account hits a paid-only analytics task.

-• npx --yes @agent-analytics/[email protected] logout clears the saved local CLI auth.
+• npx --yes @agent-analytics/[email protected] logout clears saved local CLI auth and revokes the stored agent session when possible.

 Scoped agent sessions cannot generate or rotate raw account API keys.
 Manage compatibility API keys from the dashboard.